greenelab/deep-review/all-sections.md

 [@B6g0qKf4], could facilitate easier sharing of the large datasets common to biology [@1E7bFCRV4; @q0SsFrZd], and may be key to scaling deep learning.
-Cloud computing affords researchers flexibility, and enables the use of specialized hardware (e.g., FPGAs, ASICs, GPUs) without major investment.
+Cloud computing affords researchers flexibility, and enables the use of specialized hardware (e.g. FPGAs, ASICs, GPUs) without major investment.
 As such, it could be easier to address the different challenges associated with the multitudinous layers and architectures available [@ZSVsnPVO].
 Though many are reluctant to store